Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Introduction

-Our approach learns from vulnerability fixes, learn transformations, by capturing the features related to the differences between vulnerable and fixed components, i.e., the actual fix context.
-Therefore, predictions are guided by the actual points of interest (the diff points) in the vulnerable code where the transformations should happen.
-This means that when our technique suggests a modification on some code part, this is a good indication that the code has characteristics similar to a vulnerable one (used for training).
-Moreover, machine translation based approaches have been shown to be effective in various fields such as introducing artificial faults (mutants)~\cite{Tufano_2019}, automatically producing bug fixes~\cite{DBLP:journals/tosem/TufanoWBPWP19}, and identifying code clones~\cite{White+2016}.
-Thus, machine translation based approach is a promising candidate for vulnerability prediction.
+\our focuses on vulnerability fixes, i.e., code transformations that turn vulnerable code into a non-vulnerable one, to train the machine translation model that aims at capturing silent features related to the differences between vulnerable and fixed components.
+Therefore, predictions are guided by actual points of interest, (\ie diff points) in the vulnerable code where the transformations should happen.
+This means that \our learns to identify code characteristics that are similar to those (vulnerable) seen during training.